My conclusions and thoughts after the Whole 30 diet

 - I ate a lot of this chicken salad with no bun or bread, it's so good plain!
 (I used balsamic vinegar in my 5-minute homemade mayo instead of palm sugar and lemon juice or ACV.
 I added some garlic powder for even more yummy flavor, this was SO good.)

 - I found this raw lasagna recipe & it's SO delicious!
+(It uses this nutritional yeast flakes which tastes like yummy cheese when it's seasoned well.)

 - One night we had grass-fed steak with baked potatoes (not having sour cream was sad!) along with some broccoli tossed with ghee.